vbochliyakgp/HTTP-Server-Benchmark/README.md

 > **Performance comparison of minimal HTTP servers in JavaScript, Python, Go, Rust, and C++ — using only standard libraries.**

 A fair, apples-to-apples comparison of how different programming languages handle HTTP requests when constrained to their standard libraries only.
 No frameworks, no external dependencies.
+We focused here mainly on I/O bound operations in api endpoints.

 ---